How to Find Your Perfect Wedding Team of Wedding Vendors

 No matter what means you use to search and learn about wedding vendors, it is always best to cross-reference with real couple reviews online.
 Online reviews often provide valuable insights that you may perhaps not receive from looking at a wedding vendor's social media profile, website, or wedding expo stall.
 Additionally, do not focus only on the positive reviews, but take note of how a wedding vendor responds to bad ones.
 Moreover, keep in mind that a vendor does not need to have only five-star reviews to be a perfect fit for your wedding.

 Shortlist for Your Own Sanity

 You may have a list of a dozen amazing wedding vendors.
-However, to preserve your own sanity, we advise to keep the list short and manageable.
+However, to preserve your own sanity, we advise keeping the list short and manageable.
 We recommend a list of four to five vendors in every category (caterers, wedding cake designers, photographers, florists, etc.).
-If things don’t work out as plan with your initial picks, you can always reach out to more.
+If things don’t work out as planned with your initial picks, you can always reach out to more.

 The Hiring Phase

 During the hiring phase, there are three crucial pieces of information that you must figure out before moving ahead:

 - Ask if the vendor is available on your wedding date

 - Ask if the vendor is willing to travel to your location